robertbrook/the-island/the-island.md

 The way up and away from the square led to an open road, well-laid and lined with planted trees.
 There was a place for carts, but none for me to walk.
 My working-boots sounded on the road and I began to feel out of my place.

-I began to feel hot.
+I began to feel hot, though the sun was not much higher than it had been when I left the square.
 The road led straight up a rising hill.
 Soon a small rise showed I was to cross a bridge, but as I walked closer, I saw that the road stopped before where the bridge should have been.

 I looked down to see not a river, but only a stream.
-It looked almost un-natural, running is a straight line which seemed to pass into the distance.
+It looked quite un-natural, running in a straight line which seemed to pass into the distance.
 No part of the stream was higher than another.
 The water ran neither in one direction or the other, but seemed to boil.
 The acidic smell came again.

-The strangest thing about the stream was it's colour - where I had though the sun had made it golden, I stepped down to find it a glistening, sickly yellow.
+The strangest thing about the stream was it's colour - where I had though the sun had made it golden, I stepped down to find it a glistening, flat and sickly yellow.
 As far as I could see, it spread like a line drawn directly through the middle of the island.

-8800
+I had to cross the water - if it was even water - if I was ever to leave the place.

+The smell rose beneath me.
+I tried to step over it all at once, but my slower foot dragged and slipped back into the stinking yellow, which hissed and bit at my boot.
+I fell forward and grabbed at the far bank, which was stained and soggy.
+I sat up, suddenly exhausted.

+I looked back toward the far side of the stream, which seemed at once very close and far away.
+A thin film hung in the air.
+I knew I couldn't stay there and must go on, if only to get beyond the smell of the yellow ditch.
+Slowly I pulled myself away and up the bank, back to where the road started again.

+The smell faded only a little, but anything was better than staying by the bank.
+Tired, I rejoined the road and stumbled slowly on.